 Deep in the money – giving you a delta of One so that a $1.00 move in the stock translates to a $1.00 move in the option price.
 This is critical and while out or at the money options would be cheaper – this one-for-one move is exactly what we are targeting.

-Less capital is required – depending on market prices on the day, perhaps as little as 10% of the cost of the shares.
+Less capital is required – depending on market prices on the day.
+Perhaps as little as 10% of the cost of the shares.
 That means you have 90% of the cash to invest into an alternative stock (diversification – how about that as a bonus!).

 Confused by this?

 If you are, that is understandable.
-For almost 20 years trading these kinds of instruments has been part of my weekday life.
+For almost 20 years trading these kinds of instruments have been part of my weekday life.
 So how about come to one of my live training sessions and learn exactly how you can be doing this kind of thing?
 We have a series of live events in July – Brisbane, Sydney, Perth and Melbourne and these are the sorts of things we shall be covering – in plain English!
 REGISTER NOW

 But I don’t want a loss

 Nobody does, as psychologically, accepting a loss is hard for many a “would be trader”.
-However, it goes with the turf and even with solid risk management, following your strategy to the letter, there is always the potential for making a loss.
+However, it goes with the turf and even with solid risk management.
+Following your strategy to the letter.
+There is always the potential for making a loss.
 The key thing is never what happened but how you handle what happened.

-In this case, benefit from the tax loss this year and get the exposure for the upswing on any recovery in the stock makes a lot of sense, assuming you are optimistic about the potential for the share price.
+In this case, benefit from the tax loss this year and get the exposure for the upswing on any recovery in the stock makes a lot of sense.
+Assuming you are optimistic about the potential for the share price.

-Even losses have their benefits – and this is a classic example of how great advice – even if from 380 years ago, truly can stand the test of time – afterall, even losses come with a silver lining.
+Even losses have their benefits – and this is a classic example of how great advice – even if from 380 years ago, truly can stand the test of time – after all, even losses come with a silver lining.